 However, you can make folders manually and organize your files yourself using your regular file system.
 This is made a little easier by the fact that you can right-click on any top-level folder OR preset in Vital’s preset browser and an “Open File Location” option appears!

 This will open an explorer/finder window and take you right to the file or folder in question.
 You can then make folders and move files around however you please.

 If you want to add a custom folder inside of the “Vital” folder, be sure to add a “Presets” folder within it (this is not optional), and then place your .vital presets within that “Presets” folder.
 Now the custom top-level folder will show up inside of your preset browser!

 However, you’ll quickly discover that creating subfolders in the “User” folder to organize your presets doesn’t work very well.

 When you load a custom preset, modify it, and want to save it again, it will always save in the User folder, regardless of where you loaded it from.
 This will leave you with the modified version in the top level, and the old unmodified version tucked away in the subfolder.

-Hopefully a more comprehensive foldering system will be added in a future update!
-Until then, the “Style” tags you can apply to vital presets make navigating one giant folder of presets relatively painless, as long as you keep up with labeling the presets you make!
+Hopefully, a more comprehensive folder system will be added in a future update!
+Until then, the “Style” tags you can apply to Vital presets make navigating one giant folder of presets relatively painless, as long as you keep up with labeling the presets you make!

 - The main menu within Vital itself allows you to import banks to your preset library, as well as load single presets into Vital which you can then save to your user folder.